-- 3.54 To realise the vision, support local well-being objectives and address key issues, LDP objectives have been identified having regard to local issues raised though consultation, the evidence base and national policy.
-The Objectives are set out in Figure 2. - 3.65 The LDP objectives address various social, cultural, environmental and economic well-being outcomes and provide a framework for the detailed planning policies and proposals to deliver the Plan's Vision for Merthyr Tydfil.
-Whilst the Objectives have strong links to specific wellbeing outcomes they are cross cutting in nature and individual objectives will be relevant to achieving a number of the local wellbeing outcomes.
-Section 5 sets out the
+- 3.4 To realise the vision, support local well-being objectives and address key issues, LDP objectives have been identified having regard to local issues raised through consultation, the evidence base and national policy.
+The Objectives are set out in Figure 2. - 3.5 The LDP objectives address various social, cultural, environmental and economic well-being outcomes and provide a framework for the detailed planning policies and proposals to deliver the Plan's Vision for Merthyr Tydfil.
+Whilst the Objectives have strong links to specific well-being outcomes they are cross cutting in nature and individual objectives will be relevant to achieving a number of the local wellbeing outcomes.
+Section 5 sets out the Plan's Strategy and how the broad social, cultural, environmental and economic well-being themes are addressed.